 Mr. Bare has appeared before courts and administrative bodies throughout Illinois, representing public bodies in jury, bench, and administrative trials, as well as appeals.
 He has successfully represented a school district in bench trials defending against property tax objections to $1.6 million in expenditures under the Tort Immunity Act and successfully defended those cases on appeal.
 He has represented government bodies and landowners in eminent domain cases, including jury trials on whole parcel takings and partial acquisitions with damage to the remainder claims, as well as post-abandonment attorney fee petitions and roadway widenings.
 He has conducted administrative hearings before regional boards of school trustees considering boundary detachment and annexation petitions and successfully defended those decision on appeal.
-Mr. Bare recently conducted a trial before an independent hearing officer from the Illinois State Board of Education concerning the dismissal of a tenured teacher for misconduct, one of the first in the state after the School Code was modified by the Performance Evaluation Reform Act and Senate Bill 7.
+Mr. Bare has conducted multiple trials before independent hearing officers from the Illinois State Board of Education concerning the dismissal of tenured teachers for misconduct, including the first dismissal upheld in a published opinion by an Appellate Court in the state after the School Code was modified by PERA and Senate Bill 7 – Longanecker v.
+East Moline School Dist.
+No. 37, 2020 IL App (3d) 150890.

 In the property tax arena, Mr. Bare represents public bodies before county boards of review, the Property Tax Appeal Board, the Department of Revenue, and the Pollution Control Board regarding commercial and industrial properties.